-Around 1858 Mass was celebrated occasionally by Fr.
-James Power who came form Conception Missouri.
-In 1874 a mission was begun by the monks of the Abbey and Mass was offered in the homes of various families.
-Three years later, the African-American Baptist Church offered their church for Masses and this arrangement continued until a church was build in 1897.
+Around 1858, Mass was celebrated occasionally by Fr.
+James Power who came from Conception, Missouri.
+In 1874, a mission was begun by the monks of the Abbey and Mass was offered in the homes of various families.
+Three years later, the African-American Baptist Church offered their church for Masses and this arrangement continued until a church was built in 1897.

-In 1966 discussion began about building a new church.
-The Sisters of St. Francis donated land and on May 16, 1970 ground was broken.
-The total project cost $38,987 and the church was dedicated March 7, 1971.
+In 1966, discussion began about building a new church.
+The Sisters of St. Francis donated land and, on May 16, 1970, ground was broken.
+The total project cost $38,987, and the church was dedicated March 7, 1971.
 The architect was Anthony Barnes (St. Joseph) and the general contractor was Crane Construction (Nodaway).
-The church was expanded in the late 1970s to seat 250 persons and it was rededicated December 16, 1979.
+The church was expanded in the late 1970s to seat 250, and it was rededicated on December 16, 1979.
 William A. Brunner of Brunner and Brunner was the architect and Crane Construction was the general contractor.
 The total budget was $209,560.

 In October of 1989, one-fourth of the rectory was destroyed by fire.
 The pastor, Msgr.
 Malachi Riley, OSB had to be rescued by firefighters.
 After the fire's $60,000 in damages was assessed, the sisters had the rectory rebuilt in the fall of 1990.
 That same year, the bell tower was built.
 The bell came from the first church.
 Stained glass windows and an education wing were also added that year.

 -Text from Further by Faith by Fr.
 Michael Coleman, JCL

 Virgin, patroness of America, born at Lima, Peru 20 April, 1586; died there 30 August, 1617.